-IAI: TA 916 Performance of Literature is designed to increase the student's understanding of the study and performance of literature, such as essays, letters, novels, poetry and short stories with an emphasis on using voice and movement to interpret the works and communicate that interpretation to an audience.
+IAI: TA 916 1.1

+Performance of Literature is designed to increase the student's understanding of the study and performance of literature, such as essays, letters, novels, poetry and short stories with an emphasis on using voice and movement to interpret the works and communicate that interpretation to an audience.
 Students will study literary theory, literary analysis, the relationship between the text and the performer and the development of movement and vocal skills.
 The emphasis is on developing the student's interpretation skills through the performance of selected literature.
-Prerequisite: None students with the theoretical principles of acting, directing, scene design, set construction, costuming, make-up, lighting for the stage, and sound.
-A survey of theater history and dramatic literature provides a basis for informed critical viewing and for future studies in theater.

-THE 133 -Introduction to Theatre
+Introduction to Theatre